The abstract submission deadline for the 55th ASH Annual Meeting has passed.

 - The presenting author will be available to present the abstract if selected for the program.
 The author(s) will immediately notify ASH if the presenting author must be changed; and

-- The data in the late-breaking abstract are not publicly available via major search engines; have not been accepted for publication before the abstract submission closing date; have not been nor are to be presented at a meeting of 1,000 or more participants before the ASH annual meeting; and are not to be presented at an ASH Friday Satellite Symposium.
+- The data in the late-breaking abstract are not publicly available via major search engines; have not been accepted for publication before the abstract submission closing date; have not been nor are to be presented at a meeting of 1,000 or more participants before the ASH annual meeting; will not be submitted to another meeting before the ASH annual meeting; and are not to be presented at an ASH Friday Satellite Symposium.

 back to top

 A sample abstract is provided for your reference below.
 Note that the title, authors, and institutions are entered in separate fields in the submission form, not in the abstract body, as they are not included in the character count.